m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Tidying up pathfinding code.
 Experimenting with bitfields instead of packing the pathfinding data manually (using a packed representation to minimise the amount of memory I have to allocate for pathfinding).
 Need to check the generated assembly isn't much worse, but the compiler should be able to optimise it to the same pretty trivially(?).

+## 31/1/26

+- Switch pathfinding to use a queue (implemented on a circular buffer) instead of a vector push/pop at one end.
+This means it's actually doing a BFS and finding the shortest path (before it was greedy and did not find shortest path in trivial cases).

+Tomorrow is February which means we are switching to the "make time for at least 1 decent 1 hour+ session every week" mode for the month.
+Since I have time, I'm going to keep tomorrow as a "week" of 1 day ending on Sunday and then run weeks from there for the rest of the month.
+In future if it's not convenient I might make different choices.

 ## Current TODOS/Possible tasks

 - Pathfind the enemy path from some entrance to a "goal"